What is a 1098-T form?

 Unqualified expenses include university housing, meal plans, health insurance, transportation, or other similar personal, living, or family expenses.

 - Box 4 reports net adjustments to the tuition and fee for the prior tax year.

 - Box 5 reflects financial aid and scholarships paid to the student during the tax year.

 - Box 6 shows adjustments for scholarships and/or grants for a term held in the prior tax year.

-- Box 7 will be marked with a "Y" if the student made a registration in the tax year, but the class is scheduled for the next year.
+- Box 7 will be marked with a "Y" if the student made a payment in the tax year, but the class is scheduled for the next year.

-- Box 8 verifies the student's half-time enrollment status.
+- Box 8 verifies the student is enrolled at least half-time.

 When will I receive my 1098-T form?

 All eligible students will receive a 1098-T tax statement by January 31.
 If you were expecting a Form 1098-T and did not receive one, please contact the Bursar's office at 212 217.3744.

 How do I view or print a duplicate 1098-T?

 - Log in to MyFIT.

 - Under Online Resources, select Student Records & Student Accounts.